-Course title, code: Materials Engineering, GAGEBAN-ANYAGIG1-1
+Course title, code: Materials Engineering I., GAGEBAN-ANYAGIG1-1

 Name and type of the study programme: Computer science engineering, BSc